New Adobe CC 2017 Student & Teacher Editions – How to Save 70%

 You can validate your status with proof of enrollment such as your school ID card, report card, transcript, tuition bill or statement, etc. Any documents dated within the last six months are considered current for these purposes.
 The verification all happens online so takes only 1-2 days.
-In the meantime, you’ll be able to easily download and install your products as a fully-functional free trials to get going right away, start taking free tutorials, and so on.
+In the meantime, you’ll be able to easily download and install your products as a fully-functional free trials to get going right away, start learning with free tutorials, and so on.

 A Word on Software Piracy – “If It Sounds Too Good To Be True…”